-- Stand in one place for long periods of time - Ability to bend and stretch - Demonstrate manual dexterity - Repetitive motor skills (including small muscle control) - Eye/hand coordination - Not prone to psoriasis, dermatitis or other chronic skin diseases that may accompany open lesions - Working with chemicals and skin care products - Oral and written communication skills

-- Effective interpersonal relationship skills - Ability to instruct clients - Ability to follow instructions - Stamina for long work days and flexible schedules - Maintain customer-service/professional attitude
+- Stand in one place for long periods of time - Ability to bend and stretch - Demonstrate manual dexterity - Repetitive motor skills (including small muscle control) - Eye/hand coordination - Not prone to psoriasis, dermatitis or other chronic skin diseases that may accompany open lesions - Working with chemicals and skin care products - Oral and written communication skills - Effective interpersonal relationship skills - Ability to instruct clients - Ability to follow instructions - Stamina for long work days and flexible schedules - Maintain customer-service/professional attitude

-Course Name/Number Objectives Clock Hours Module 1 Program orientation, in depth training in Swedish massage Intro to Massage techniques, Chair massage, Professional Ethics, Massage History, 93 hours Swedish Technique charting and hygiene.
-Pre-requisites; Admission to GCI Module 2 Medical terminology, continuation of Swedish massage Intro to Massage Swedish Technique techniques, Professional tough, and continuation of Anatomy are 93 hours - included in this module.
-Pre-requisites; Admission to GCI Prenatal massage, Pathology, Orthopedic assessment, CPR, 75 nours Module 3 Orthopedic HIV/AIDS and Clinic Prep are studied in this module.
-Massage in Assessment/Clinic the clinic is started in this module.
-Pre-requisites; Modules 1 & 2 100 hours An in-depth study of Neuromuscular therapy, Myofascial Release, 100 1100115 and address adhesions, Trigger Points and their treatments.
-These Module 4 modalities are all designed to promote longer lasting effects.
-Traditional Chinese Medicine is introduced as well as Spa NMT MFR Treatments.
+Course Name/Number Objectives Clock Hours Module 1 Intro to Massage Swedish Technique Program orientation, in depth training in Swedish massage techniques, Chair massage, Professional Ethics, Massage History, charting and hygiene.
+Pre-requisites; Admission to GCI 93 hours Module 2 Intro to Massage Swedish Technique Medical terminology, continuation of Swedish massage techniques, Professional tough, and continuation of Anatomy are included in this module.
+Pre-requisites; Admission to GCI 93 hours Module 3 Orthopedic Assessment/Clinic Prenatal massage, Pathology, Orthopedic assessment, CPR, HIV/AIDS and Clinic Prep are studied in this module.
+Massage in the clinic is started in this module.
+Pre-requisites; Modules 1 & 2 100 hours Module 4 NMT MFR SPA An in-depth study of Neuromuscular therapy, Myofascial Release, and address adhesions, Trigger Points and their treatments.
+These modalities are all designed to promote longer lasting effects.
+Traditional Chinese Medicine is introduced as well as Spa Treatments.
 Pathology and Anatomy are continued.
-Clinic SPA prepares the students for the professional work environment through practice; customer service skills, time management and 1001 front desk skills.
-Pre-requisites; Modules 1 & 2 100 hours This course is a continuation of Anatomy, Pathology, Module 5 Neuromuscular therapy and Myofascial Release.
-Hydrotherapy NMT and Reflexology are studied.
+Clinic prepares the students for the professional work environment through practice; customer service skills, time management and front desk skills.
+Pre-requisites; Modules 1 & 2 100 hours Module 5 NMT MFR Hydro This course is a continuation of Anatomy, Pathology, Neuromuscular therapy and Myofascial Release.
+Hydrotherapy and Reflexology are studied.
 Pathology studies as continued.
-MFR Clinic prepares the student for the professional work environment Hydro through practice; customer service skills, time management and 100 hours front desk skills.
-Pre-requisite; Modules 1 & 2 100 110013 Module 6 This course is a study of Business Practices, Ethics and Thai Business Massage on the table.
-Pathology continued.
-Clinic prepares the student for the professional work environment through practice; Ethics customer skills, time management and front desk sills.
-Pre- Thai Massage requisite; Modules 1 & 2 100 hours Deep Tissue is introduced using previous techniques to promote Module 7 lasting effects.
-Special Populations is studied and intense preparation for MBLEx testing.
-Clinic prepares the student for the Deep Tissue MBLEx Prep professional work environment through practice; customer skills, time management and front desk skills.
-Pre-requisites Modules 1-6 164 hours Total 750 hours
+Clinic prepares the student for the professional work environment through practice; customer service skills, time management and front desk skills.
+Pre-requisite; Modules 1 & 2 100 hours